kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 Configure your gateway to cache responses for all upstreams that are served by a listener.
 Enabling caching for a specific upstream is currently not supported.

-1. Edit the Gateway CRD where your listener is defined.
+1. Edit the Gateway custom resource where your listener is defined.
    ```sh
    kubectl edit gateway -n gloo-system gateway-proxy
    ```